jakedves/recipe-builder/README.md

 # RecipeBuilder (Ver 1.0 in progress)
 ## What is it?

 ReciperBuilder is an iOS/iPadOS/MacOS application that allows users to create recipes easily and store them on their device for future reference.
 Featuring a simple UI designed with the Apple Human Interface Guidelines, this app is simple to use and fun to play with.
+The app allows users to build recipes, which feature recipe names, a list of ingredients, a list of instructions and an image they take of their recipe.
+Users can later edit these recipes and reference them when needed.

 ## Technologies